 Now, whether you consider these muffins or cupcakes, suitable for breakfast or dessert, they are certainly one thing: Delicious.

-Preheat the oven to 375 degrees F. Line a standard muffin tin with paper liners (or spray with non-stick cooking spray).
+Preheat oven to 425 degrees F. Line a standard muffin tin with paper muffin cups or grease with a non-stick cooking spray.

 In a small bowl, whisk together the flour, cocoa powder, baking soda, and salt.

 In a large bowl, melt together the chocolate butter until completely smooth.
 (You can do this in a glass bowl using a microwave in 30-second bursts, stirring after each; or you can use a heatproof bowl set over a small saucepan of barely simmering water.)